 6. Multiple Airline Tubing Connectors

 If you want to save electricity and space, you may only need one air pump for your tanks.
 You get airline tube connectors that have two or three outlet options.
 This allows you to plug a small tube into the air pump and then to one end of the connector.
-Then you can connect the other airline tubes to different aquariums.
-You must ensure that the air pump is strong enough to push out air for the different tubes and into the tanks.
+Then, you can connect the other airline tubes to different aquariums.
+You must ensure the air pump is strong enough to push out air for the different tubes and into the tanks.

 7. Activated Carbon for Crystal Clear Water